zwave-js/node-zwave-js/docs/config-files/file-format.md

 ### `disableStrictEntryControlDataValidation`

-The specifications mandate strict rules for the data in `Entry Control CC Notifications`, which some devices do not follow, causing the notifications to get dropped.
+The specifications mandate strict rules for the data and sequence numbers in `Entry Control CC Notifications`, which some devices do not follow, causing the notifications to get dropped.
 Setting `disableStrictEntryControlDataValidation` to `true` disables these strict checks.

 ### `enableBasicSetMapping`